St Peter’s in History

 St Peter’s today

 In the south aisle is displayed the magnificent stone slab, with its birds and beasts and its Green Man.
 It was discovered in a ditch on Black Lion Hill.
-It appeared in 1843 as lintel to the door frame of a local cottage.
-Some think it may have been associated with St Ragener’s tomb, but for this there is no evidence.
+It appeared in 1843 as a lintel to the door frame of a local cottage.
+Some think it may have been associated with St. Ragener’s tomb, but for this, there is no evidence.